DownHomeDigital Home subwoofers Best Wall Mounted Subwoofers Review

 OSD Audio SL800D

 There are several reasons why you may want to get this model.
 In the beginning, it does not require a lot of space in the hole.
-It has an 8-inch woofer driver in flat profile housing.
+It has an 8-inch woofer driver and a 10-inch passive radiator in flat profile housing.
 Moreover, on the front side, the grille covers and protects the subwoofer.
 To match various interiors, you are free to paint the grille in the preferable colors.
 If you do not want to make a hole in the wall, SL800D also properly operates in a standing mode.

 Then, you will be pleased with the sound and bass quality.
 With a 300W output response, you receive accurate and clear sounding even at low frequencies.
 The passive 10-inch radiator assists in sound-producing by reducing vibrations and sound distortions.
+I liked the way it felt when using home theater.
+If you’re not a fan of having your floor shudder with sound or your system is small, it will do the job well.
+Music like The Beatles or Metallica also performed wonderfully, and for me, it fully justified its price.

 Key specs